orangepi-xunlong/linux-orangepi/Documentation/media/uapi/rc/lirc-dev-intro.rst

 ``LIRC_MODE_MODE2``

-    The driver returns a sequence of pulse and space codes to userspace.
+    The driver returns a sequence of pulse and space codes to userspace, as a series of u32 values.

     This mode is used only for IR receive.

-.. _lirc-mode-lirccode:

-``LIRC_MODE_LIRCCODE``

-    The IR signal is decoded internally by the receiver.
-The LIRC interface returns the scancode as an integer value.
-This is the usual mode used by several TV media cards.

-    This mode is used only for IR receive.
+    The upper 8 bits determine the packet type, and the lower 24 bits the payload.
+Use ``LIRC_VALUE()`` macro to get the payload, and the macro ``LIRC_MODE2()`` will give you the type, which is one of:

+    ``LIRC_MODE2_PULSE``

+        Signifies the presence of IR in microseconds.

+    ``LIRC_MODE2_SPACE``

+        Signifies absence of IR in microseconds.

+    ``LIRC_MODE2_FREQUENCY``

+        If measurement of the carrier frequency was enabled with :ref:`lirc_set_measure_carrier_mode` then this packet gives you
+        the carrier frequency in Hertz.

+    ``LIRC_MODE2_TIMEOUT``

+        If timeout reports are enabled with
+        :ref:`lirc_set_rec_timeout_reports`, when the timeout set with
+        :ref:`lirc_set_rec_timeout` expires due to no IR being detected, this packet will be sent, with the number of microseconds with no IR.

 .. _lirc-mode-pulse:

 ``LIRC_MODE_PULSE``

-    On puse mode, a sequence of pulse/space integer values are written to the lirc device using :Ref:`lirc-write`.
+    In pulse mode, a sequence of pulse/space integer values are written to the lirc device using :ref:`lirc-write`.

+    The values are alternating pulse and space lengths, in microseconds.
+The first and last entry must be a pulse, so there must be an odd number of entries.

     This mode is used only for IR send.